 Be sure that you plan your schedule well for submission of documents and forms in a timely manner.
 Instructions for this process are found on the Forms, Policies, and Regulations link.

 Please recall that Middle and Secondary Doctoral Candidates must add 2 weeks reading time for the MSE Department Chair prior to sending announcement to Dr. Varjas’s office.
+The MSE Department Chair, Dr. Gertrude Tinker-Sachs requires a printed and bound copy of the prospectus delivered four weeks in advance (2 weeks for reading, 2 weeks for OAA) to her office or box.

 Prospectus announcement steps: